Torquay United F.C.: Election to the Football League (1920–1950)

 In 1920 after the resumption of the Football League following the First World War, United's local rivals Plymouth Argyle and Exeter City were both elected to the Football League as founder members of the Football League Third Division, this prompted a movement in the town to merge the two remaining teams and create a new entity capable of competing at this level and being elected into the new league.

-Relations between the two Torquay clubs were poor, but in 1921 matters finally came to a head.
-Torquay Town was desperate to join its local rivals in the league and after many discussions Babbacombe at last agreed to a merger, enabling the new club to become the sole representative of the town and turn professional to further its case for league election, the new team was to be called Torquay United again, reverting to the town's name prior to 1910.
+After many discussions, Babbacombe at last agreed to a merger, enabling the new club to become the sole representative of the town and turn professional to further its case for league election, the new team was to be called Torquay United again.

-In 1921, Torquay United moved from the Plymouth and District League to the Western League; they spent one season there, before transferring to the Southern League for the 1922–23 season, once again playing alongside Plymouth and Exeter's reserve sides and also Boscombe F.C. (later to become AFC Bournemouth).
-Torquay went on to finish in sixth place that season and during the summer break had the audacity to apply for Football League status, but failed to gain a single vote, seeing Boscombe elected to the league instead.
-From 1923 onwards the league was split into Eastern and Western halves and Torquay United found themselves playing in the Western section.
-They remained in the Southern League until the end of the 1926–27 season, also playing in the Western League during the 1925–26 and 1926–27 seasons.

-In 1925, the club battled through five qualifying rounds to reach the first round proper of the FA Cup for the first time in the club's history.
-Captain Percy Mackrill led the team through two 1–1 draws before a strong Reading side won the second replay 2–0 at Plainmoor.
+In 1921, Torquay United moved from the Plymouth and District League to the Western League; they spent one season there, before transferring to the Southern League for the 1922–23 season.
+Torquay went on to finish sixth that season and during the summer applied for Football League status, but failed to gain a single vote.
+They remained in the Southern League until the end of the 1926–27 season.
+In 1925, the club reached the first round of FA Cup for the first time in the club's history.
+In 1927, Torquay won their first league title since the Torquay and District League of 1912, winning the western division of the Southern League.

-In 1927, Torquay finally won their first league title since the Torquay and District League of 1912, winning the western division of the Southern League.
-United had the same number of points as Bristol City Reserves, but their 3–1 win on the final day of the season helped them to win the league on goal difference.
-The club then went on to lose the Southern League Championship final to the Eastern Champions Brighton & Hove Albion Reserves 4–0 but it was the start of an upturn in the club's fortunes.